Blog Posts

 Batur Crater

 Bali is home to stunning mountains, perfect for those of you who like adventure.
 One popular mountain is Mount Batur.
 Located in Kintamani, Bangli, this extraordinary natural site is a popular place to view the enchanting sunrise.
-It is popular for all mountain climbers, with the sun rising earlier than the mountains being the highlight.
-Due to its decent height, Mount Batur is an excellent place for beginners.
 Hiking up Mount Batur usually takes 3 hours.
-Official guides are recommended as a safety precaution.
 Like Mount Agung, Mount Batur is active.
-Be sure to check its volcanic activity alert levels before planning a trek.
+An overview of Kintamani is a mountain village in central Bali.
+Penelokan is the best place to enjoy panoramic views, with dark lava slopes and the black molten rocks of Mount Batur.

 Ubud Monkey Forest